5outh/textlunky/notes.md

 Because this is the case, we can define a bunch of probability distributions for each piece of the game and mold them all together to generate the entire thing...all very easily.
 Cool.

 Note: Can change the above type signature to `test :: MonadRandom m => m String`.
 This allows ghci prompts to not have to use an StdGen in order to evaluate; you can just type in `test` and it'll spit out a random number.
 This generality is excellent for testing and also (I'm assuming) allows for more flexibility in the types.
 Use `MonadRandom` where possible.

+## Saturday, February 1

+Still we can use `evalRand someRandomFunc g` to get straight values back (unwrap the monad).
+When testing, can use the above method, but in practice we'll need to do it this way.